-When I was growing up, my neighbor, Teri Collins, would phone on Saturday mornings, inviting me over to play.
+THE LONG BIO: When I was growing up in Pennsylvania, my neighbor, Teri Collins, would phone on Saturday mornings, inviting me over to play.
 Often I’d go.
 But just as often, I was in the middle of a great book and couldn’t put it down.
 So I’d send my little sister as a substitute.
 Teri understood.
 Maybe.
 At least, I hope she did.
 I was such a bookworm.

-I started writing then, too, but early-on it was clear that the gap between the quality of what I could write and what I loved to read (especially Newbery Award-winning books at first, and later masterpieces like Gone with the Wind, and the early works of Ken Follett and everything by John Fowles) was so great that I couldn’t imagine how to close it.
+I liked to write stories, but early-on it was clear that the gap between the quality of what I could write and what I loved to read (especially Newbery Award-winning books at first, and later masterpieces like Gone with the Wind, and the early works of Ken Follett and everything by John Fowles) was so great that I couldn’t imagine how to close it.
 I had no understanding of process or perseverance, not to mention editing, and for a long time I stopped writing.

 Math seemed easier—straight-forward answers, black or white, right or wrong—and although I loved to write, it was hard—never straight-forward but all over the place.
 So I went to college as a math major.
 But I wasn’t happy, and eventually I switched to psychology, then religious studies.
 I was fascinated by faith and by people and how they found meaning in their lives.
 I now understand that I was looking for story, but at the time I simply thought I hadn’t found my calling.